Menu

 Sites on Flywheel require setting a single primary domain that additional domains will redirect to.
 If you have multiple domains, set this one up first.

-1. If you haven’t added your domain yet, head over to the Domains card in the Flywheel site’s Overview tab and click the (+) icon to add the domain you’d like to point to Flywheel.
+1. If you haven’t added your domain yet, head over to the Domains card in the Flywheel site’s Overview tab and click the + Add Domain button to add the domain you’d like to point to Flywheel.

-• Check the box to set the domain to Primary (if this will be your site’s main URL)
+2. Primary domain: Check the box if you want this to be your primary domain (if this will be your site’s main URL).

-• By default, the www version of the domain will be added (uncheck the box to skip this step)
+3. www: By default, the www version of the domain will be added, but you can uncheck the box to skip this step if needed.
+Example: www.mywebsite.com.

 Note